 Psychology Aotearoa is published twice a year and features a Student Forum where you can publish your research and air your views.

 Your contributions are very welcome.
-Contact Student Forum Editor, Jess Stubbing at office(at)psychology.org.nz
+Contact Student Forum Editor, Karen Simpson at office(at)psychology.org.nz

 Lifehack’s mission is to create digital technology solutions to combat youth mental illness problems.
 Mental health and wellbeing needs a fresh approach, according to Lifehack, which believes digital technology – created by youth for youth – will play a key part in the solution.
 Lifehack is funded by the Ministry of Social Development, and is in partnership with several of NZ’s biggest companies.